THE SKINNY:

 will cover three GMU sports events (or an alternative event like a

-high school sports event if cleared by me) during the semester.
+high school sports event if cleared by me) in person as credentialed media during the semester.
 If

-you participate on a team, you should not write about that team.
+you participate on a team, you should not write about that team (the conflict of interest should be clear to you).
 Each

 story is worth 10 percent of your final grade.
 See the GMU sports